Kraego/uxPlay-debian-install/README.md

 * installs uxplay
 * installs the packages to run uxplay

-Tested on `raspian - bookworm 64bit Image`: screen mirroring and audio working
+Tested on `raspian - bookworm 64bit and bullseye 32bit`: screen mirroring and audio working